Hornets vs. Knicks Player Props Betting Odds

 Jalen Brunson Props

-- His four made three-pointers average is 1.5 higher than his prop bet on Sunday.
+- His 4.0 made three-pointers average is 1.5 higher than his prop bet on Saturday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.